-He once competed in World Cup races, and in 2018 he returned to the snow as the head coach of the All Japan Alpine Team.
-The following year, he moved to Innsbruck, Austria, and now Kenta Uraki is developing Kesleski as the general agent in Japan.
-He will deliver the latest information and interesting topics such as European snow culture, gear and technology from a global perspective from overseas.
+After competing in World Cup races, Kenta Uraki returned to the snow in 2018 as head coach of the All Japan Alpine Team.
+The following year he moved to Innsbruck, Austria, and is now the exclusive distributor of Kessle Ski in Japan.
+From a global perspective from overseas, he will be bringing you the latest information and interesting topics on European snow culture, gear, and technology

 Records!
 Surprises!
 Happenings!
 The opening round of the 2024-2025 Alpine World Cup was full of buzz